 Every course here starts with the opportunity to write down your learning goal.
 When you write down your learning goal, you simultaneously transfer the information to your memory system.
 Your brain is subconsciously taking steps towards your goal.
 How do you formulate a learning objective?

-We know that learning a new behavior is easier than un-learning old behavior.
-Close your eyes and DO NOT think about that difficult co-worker, or that problem your ran into yesterday.
-If you tell yourself not to do something, you'll only be focussed on it even more.
-That's opposite of what you want, so it's much better to focus on the behavior you DO want instead.
-And in addition, something from positive psychology; focussing on something positive causes us to be more prone to learning.
+Research shows that focusing on something positive increases your desire to want to learn it.
+Close your eyes and DO NOT think about that difficult co-worker, or that problem you ran into yesterday.
+If you tell yourself to NOT do something, you'll focus on it even more.
+That is definitely not what you want.
+Therefore, it is much better to focus on the behavior you DO want instead.

-The more detailed you make your goals for yourself, the bigger the chance you'll begin to realize them.
+The more specific you make your learning goal, the easier it is to achieve it.
 Let's say you want to be more assertive at work.
-You can make that goal more specific by saying: "I want to be more assertive during work meetings."
-Or even better: "During next Tuesday's work meeting, I want to be assertive when answering questions from my colleagues."
+You can make that goal more specific by saying: "I want to assert myself more in work meetings."
+Or even better: "In next Tuesday's work meeting, I want to be more assertive when I answer questions from my co-workers."

-Because, you will only change if you want to change.
+You will only change if you truly want to change.
 So, make sure it really is your goal.

 Ever heard of setting SMART goals?
-It's a memory aid for setting (learning) goals.
+It's a mnemonic for setting (learning) goals.
 It stands for: